Snowbaha/openweathermap-php-api/docs/03-supported-apis.md

 getByLocationName(string $locationName, int $numResults = 5): array
 ```

-Get locations by location name.
+Get geographical coordinates (latitude, longitude) by using the name of the location (city name or area name).

 Returns an array of [`Location`](05-entities.md#location) entities.